The High-Stakes Microchip Rush: More Copper, Less Drama

 - Graphene – A promising material that could one day outperform copper in conductivity and efficiency.

-- Molybdenum and Ruthenium – Rare metals showing for next-gen semiconductor wiring.
+- Molybdenum and Ruthenium – Rare metals showing possible for posterity semiconductor wiring.

 As technology advances, we might see a combination of materials working together: